bbauska/ibm-intermediate-web-dev/README.md

 The front end of a program is the client-side section.
-Front-end testing is the process of testing the usability and functionality of an application\'s graphical user interface (GUI).
+Front-end testing is the process of testing the usability and functionality of an application&apos;s graphical user interface (GUI).
 This usually includes validating menus, forms, buttons, and other application elements visible to end users.
 Every web application is built with a three-tier architecture.
 Clients, servers, and information systems or resources are